Mechanical

 Alkaline Cleaner Component Functions

-Silicates - (sodium metalicate, sodium orthosilicate) High alkalinity,
+• Silicates - (sodium metalicate, sodium orthosilicate)

 good saponifier and dispersant, softens water by precipitation,